 Tips for Choosing Headphones with a High "Wife Acceptance Factor"

 There's a stereotype that men are interested in technology and gadgets, and women concern themselves with how said technology fits in with the home decor -- and the checking account.
 Like many stereotypes, this one is rooted in some degree of anecdotal truth, particularly in the audiophile world.
-It's how the term Wife Acceptance Factor came into being -- as in, "will my wife be cool with my new audio gear?"
+It's how the term Wife Acceptance Factor came into being -- as in, "will my wife (or partner or roommate) be cool with my new audio gear?"

 Now, headphones aren't necessarily going to generate the same type of domestic angst as, say, giant loudspeakers that might require a rearranging of furniture.
 You don't really need to worry about a pair of headphones taking up too much space or clashing with room decor.
 And if you listen to your headphones via your phone, portable DAP (digital audio player), or laptop, there's not much visible gear to contend with.
 Of course, a desktop setup may introduce more components into the picture: a full-size headphone amp and-or DAC (digital to audio converter), for example.
 And it may very well be that your partner bristles at the sight of all of that audio gear.

 With so many types of headphones out there, Moon Audio customers often ask:

 How do I choose the best headphones for me that won't bother my wife?

 Clearly, Wife Acceptance Factor is a necessary variable in headphone purchases.
 Fortunately, you can get the listening experience you want while keeping your relationship intact.
 Here are our tips.